 One might argue that Virginia is well established as a functioning democracy in spite of the turbulence of Trump’s disruption of the Republican Party.
 Governor Youngkin is one of those potential challengers to a Trump candidacy for the 2024 Presidential election who could use his Virginia base to his advantage.
 But Trump’s personalized destruction of the institutional basis of the Republican Party has made this a doubtful outcome.
 No signals yet emanate from Governor Youngkin to unseat Trump’s demagoguery among Republicans.
 But he is actively mobilizing a substantial campaign chest for the state legislative elections this year, with an eye to their potential to strengthen his appeal nationally.

 On top of the possibility of big changes in both the House and Senate for the future of Virginia, there is this additional Youngkin interest in using the outcome for the bigger picture.
 Does this alter the political dynamics, above and beyond a process of fair and open competition?
 This makes for the state legislative elections in 2023 especially significant for our concerns about democracy.

 This marks the first in an intended series of commentaries on what is happening in Virginia politically – and its bearing on politics (and democracy) nationally.
 In addition to the sources mentioned in this initial commentary (The Washington Post, Larry Sabbato’s Crystal Ball and the UVA Center for Politics), I will be incorporating news, data and analysis from Five-Thirty-Eight, Electoral-Vote, Ballotpedia, Split-Ticket, Politico and the New York Times for national news on Virginia.
-And I have added a series of localized sources to follow: The Virginian-Pilot, VA News and Wavy, among others.
+And I have added a series of localized sources to follow: the Virginia Public Access Project, but also The Virginian-Pilot, VA News and Wavy, among others.